devon-plourde/Compiler/README.md

 # Compiler

-This program can compile code written in a language called "C*16" which is defined specifically for a univerity course I took.
+This program can compile code written in a language called "C*16" which is defined for a univerity course I took.
 A sample input is included with the project (input.txt).

  Usage: